Benign prostatic hyperplasia

 Benign Prostatic Hyperplasia (BPH)

 Benign prostatic hyperplasia (BPH) is a condition in which the prostate gland becomes enlarged.
-However, the actual size of the gland does not necessarily predict symptom severity.
-Some men with minimally enlarged prostate glands may experience symptoms while other men with much larger glands may have few symptoms.
-BPH is very common among older men, affecting about 60% of men over age 60 and 80% of men over age 80.
+The size of the gland does not necessarily predict symptom severity.
+Some men with minimally enlarged prostate glands experience many symptoms while other men with much larger glands have few symptoms.
+BPH is very common among older men, affecting about 50% of men over age 60 and 85% of men over age 80.

 The symptoms associated with BPH are collectively called lower urinary tract symptoms (LUTS).
 These are generally classified as either voiding (obstructive) symptoms or storage (irritative) symptoms.